7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 Waves crashing onto the sea

-Non-Judgmentally: When we actively take a non judgmental stance on our thoughts, emotions, and feelings, and don’t assign labels or evaluations to them.
-It helps us view all thoughts as equal and encourages us to not expect perfection.
-Rather, we become willing to foster understanding and compassion of ourselves and others.
+Non-Judgmentally: When we actively take a non-judgmental stance on our thoughts, emotions, and feelings and don’t assign labels or evaluations to them.
+It helps us view all thoughts as equal and encourages us not to expect perfection.
+Instead, we become willing to foster understanding and compassion for ourselves and others.

-Being non judgmental helps us to accept our everyday lives and improve our emotion regulation by allowing us to see our mental health and the world around us with fresh eyes.
+Being nonjudgmental helps us accept our everyday lives and improve our emotional regulation by allowing us to see our mental health and the world around us with fresh eyes.

 It challenges our automatic response of evaluating and assessing everything, which, while useful for navigation, often results in a negative environment filled with shame, sadness, and guilt.